Bayesian multivariate logistic regression for superiority and inferiority decision-making under observable treatment heterogeneity: Illustration

 \subsection{Method}

-We applied the two procedures from Subsection \ref{s:heterogeneity} (fixed values of covariates and empirical marginalization ) to assess the multivariate and weighted treatment differences in three different types of patient populations: \begin{enumerate} \item Average treatment effects in the trial population; \item Conditional treatment effects in populations defined by a fixed value.
+We applied the two procedures from Subsection \ref{s:heterogeneity} (fixed values and interval of the covariate) to assess the multivariate and weighted treatment differences in three different types of patient populations: \begin{enumerate} \item Average treatment effects in the trial population; \item Conditional treatment effects in populations defined by a fixed value.
 Patient populations were defined by six different values of blood pressure, specifically $1, 2, \text{ and } 3$ standard deviations below and above the mean. \item Conditional treatment effects in populations defined by an interval.
 Patient populations were defined by two different regions of blood pressure: $Bp < -1 \text{ SD}$ (Low), and $Bp > 1 \text{ SD}$ (High). \end{enumerate}

-We specified a diffuse multivariate normally distributed prior with means $\bm{b}^{q} = \bm{0}$ and precision matrix $\bm{B}^{0} = \text{diag}(1e^{-2},\dots,1e^{-2})$ for all regression coefficients, except the reference category ($strk = 0, dep = 0$).
-Prior covariances between regression coefficients were set at zero, implying that regression coefficients were independent a priori.
-We ran three MCMC-chains via our proposed Gibbs sampler with $20,000$ iterations plus $10,000$ burnin iterations.
-Traceplots showed that chains mixed properly and the multivariate Gelman-Rubin convergence statistic had a value of $1.000$, implying that there were no signals of non-convergence.